Skip to content

 '50 things to do before you're 11¾'

 Run off some energy or work up an appetite with an adventure through Roman times.
 Imagine the lives of the Roman soldiers, stationed at Housesteads almost 2,000 years ago with a trip around the Fort.
-Take a walk along Hadrian's Wall or stop for a picnic and admire the views.
+Take a walk along Hadrian's Wall and stop to admire the views or take a photo.
 You could also tick off some of the '50 things'.
 Here are a few suggestions to get you started:

 ‘50 things to do before you're 11¾’